grantma/dms/doc/Frequent_Procedures.rst

   :w                              In visual mode, save file

-  :e!                             revert all changes until last save
+  :e!
+Revert all changes until last save

   :q                              quit

-  :q!                             forced quit if you have changed something
+  :q!
+Forced quit if you have changed something

   :wq                             save file and quit vi